rabbitmq/rabbitmq-website/site/tutorials/tutorial-five-spring-amqp.md

 Putting it all together
 -----------------------

-We're going to use a `topic` exchange in our logging system.
-We'll start off with a working assumption that the routing keys of logs will have two words: "`<facility>.<severity>`".
+We're going to use a `topic` exchange in our messaging system.
+We'll start off with a working assumption that the routing keys will take advantage of both wildcards and a hash tag.

 The code is almost the same as in the
 [previous tutorial](tutorial-four-spring-amqp.html).